Joseph Vincent Sullivan: Early life

-Joseph Sullivan was born in Kansas City, Missouri, to John Lawrence and Anastasia Agnes (née Presser) Sullivan.
+Joseph Sullivan was born on August 15, 1919, in Kansas City, Missouri, to John Lawrence and Anastasia Agnes (née Presser) Sullivan.
 He received his early education at local Catholic schools, and began his seminary formation in Missouri.
 He then studied at the Sulpician Seminary of the Catholic University of America in Washington, D.C.

 Priesthood

-Sullivan was ordained to the priesthood on June 1, 1946.
-He earned a doctorate in theology from the Catholic University in 1949.As a priest of the Diocese of Kansas City-St. Joseph, Sullivan served as assistant superintendent (1948–50) and superintendent (1951–57) of diocesan schools.
+Sullivan was ordained to the priesthood by Bishop Edwin Vincent O’Hara for the Diocese of Kansas City-St. Joseph, on June 1, 1946.
+He earned a doctorate in theology from the Catholic University in 1949.Sullivan served as assistant superintendent (1948–50) and superintendent (1951–57) of diocesan schools.
 From 1957 to 1967, Sullivan was chancellor of the diocese.

 Auxiliary Bishop of Kansas City-St. Joseph

-On March 4, 1967, he was appointed auxiliary bishop of Kansas City-St. Joseph and titular bishop of Thagamuta by Pope Paul VI.
-He received his episcopal consecration on the following April 3 from Bishop Charles Herman Helmsing, with Cardinal John Cody and Bishop Joseph M. Marling serving as co-consecrators.
+On March 4, 1967, Sullivan was appointed auxiliary bishop of Kansas City-St. Joseph and titular bishop of Thagamuta by Pope Paul VI.
+He received his episcopal consecration in Kansas City, Missouri, on April 3, 1967, from Bishop Charles Herman Helmsing, with Cardinal John Cody and Bishop Joseph M. Marling serving as co-consecrators.
 As an auxiliary bishop, he also served as vicar general of the diocese.

 Bishop of Baton Rouge

-Following the resignation of Bishop Robert Emmet Tracy, Sullivan was named the second bishop of the Diocese of Baton Rouge by Paul VI on August 8, 1974.
-His installation took place at the Cathedral of St. Joseph in Baton Roughe on September 4 of that year.
+Following the resignation of Bishop Robert Emmet Tracy, Sullivan was named the second bishop of Baton Rouge by Paul VI on August 8, 1974.
+His installation took place at the Cathedral of St. Joseph in Baton Rouge on September 4, 1974.
 He was strongly conservative and emphasized fidelity to Catholic doctrine.
-In February 1979, he refused to allow theologian Charles Curran, whom Sullivan denounced as "heretical" and "not in accord with Catholic teaching", to speak at the Catholic Campus Ministry at Louisiana State University in Baton Rouge.
-After he removed the Claretian Fathers from the chaplaincy at Louisiana State University in March 1979, 51 priests filed a list of grievances with the Holy See.
+In February 1979, Sullivan refused to allow theologian Charles Curran, whom he denounced as "heretical" and "not in accord with Catholic teaching", to speak at the Catholic Campus Ministry at Louisiana State University in Baton Rouge.
+After he removed the Claretian Fathers from the chaplaincy at Louisiana State University in March 1979, 51 priests filed a list of grievances against Sullivan with the Vatican.

 In February 1981, Sullivan issued a pastoral letter in which he declared that ministries to divorced and remarried Catholics "may not witness, explicitly or implicitly, that the living Church condones the marital lifestyle of those living in an invalid marriage."
 An outspoken supporter of the anti-abortion movement, he frequently condemned abortion and euthanasia.
-In 1981, Sullivan was the only Catholic bishop to vote against providing the endorsement of the National Conference of Catholic Bishops to the Hatch Amendment, saying, "Plain logic tells us this is a compromise, and I don't think we have to accept a compromise."
+In 1981, Sullivan was the only Catholic bishop in the United States to vote against providing the endorsement of the National Conference of Catholic Bishops to the Hatch Amendment being considered by the US Congress.
+Sullivan remarked, "Plain logic tells us this is a compromise, and I don't think we have to accept a compromise."
 He also promoted Catholic education, establishing elementary schools and planning for a new high school.